AthleteX-DAO/AXIPs/README.md

 # AXIPs

+The AthleteX Improvement Proposal Repository

 AthleteX Improvement Proposals (AXIPs) describe standards of improvement for the AthleteX Decentralized Exchange and Protocol.

-It's important to specify that the AthleteX exchange, and contracts share the same name, but fulfill two separate purposes.
+It's important to specify that the AthleteX exchange and contracts can have AXIPs but note they fulfill two separate purposes.

-The AthleteX Improvement Proposal Repository

 # Contributing